-Research and development expenses include the personnel and related overhead costs incurred in new and existing product development, researching mathematical and statistical models and developing software aimed at improving productivity, profitability and management control.
-Research and development expenditures in the current quarter, as a percentage of revenues, were down as compared with the corresponding quarter of fiscal 2000, due primarily to redeployment of research and development personnel to support roles for our new products.
+Research and development expenses include the personnel and related overhead costs incurred in development, researching mathematical and statistical models and developing software tools that are aimed at improving productivity, profitability and management control.
+Research and development expenses in the three months ended December 31, 2001, as a percentage of revenues, were the same as in the corresponding quarter of fiscal 2001, and in absolute dollars was up 2% due to increased costs for analytic personnel.